 What helped put Pronounce on the map is their take on Chinese staples, such as the cheongsam and Mao jacket, and punching them up with statement-making proportions, vibrant silkscreen prints, and electrifying dyes to be more suited for a stylish (though not shy) modern wearer.

 Looks from PRONOUNCE AW20 at London Fashion Week

-PRONOUNCE also takes British and Italian heritage pieces — think the trenchcoat or the Italian tailored suit — and jazz them up with forward-thinking details like high-contrast stitching, atypical fabrics, or neon piping in their AW19 line (pictured above) that wouldn’t be out of place in a Tron reboot.
+Pronounce also takes British and Italian heritage pieces — think the trenchcoat or Italian tailored suit — and jazz them up with forward-thinking details like high-contrast stitching, atypical fabrics, or neon piping in their AW19 line (pictured above) that wouldn’t be out of place in a Tron reboot.

 In China the blurring of once-rigid gender boundaries — particularly in men’s fashion and beauty — has prompted state media to make calling masculinity into crisis a sort of national pasttime.
 “I think nowadays, people are too obsessed with masculinity,” says Li, “especially in China.
 And as to how that impacts fashion, it’s sort of a chicken-and-egg relationship.”

 China Designers: 8 Menswear Labels We Love

 Perhaps as far as fashion is concerned, the balance that Pronounce strike in their designs — relaxed yet refined, forward-thinking yet instantly classic — holds all the makings of what the next century’s modern man will look like.

 Header image: Models backstage in Pronounce AW19 All images: courtesy PRONOUNCE

 We highlight our top stories each week in an email newsletter that goes out every Monday - hot, fresh, and straight to your inbox.